-When you download a file or program, you'll see a down arrow with an underscore which indicates that the download has initiated.
+When you download a file or program, you'll see a down arrow with an underscore that indicates that the download has initiated.
 You can also view and manage the downloads in most browsers by using the Ctrl+J shortcut key.

 Copying vs. downloading

-Many new computer users inappropriately refer to copying files as downloading.
-When you are copying a file from your computer to another drive or folder on the same computer, you're copying that file and not downloading the file.
-If you are copying a file from a different computer to your computer, you are downloading the file.
+Many new computer users inappropriately refer to copying files on their computer as downloading.
+When copying a file from your computer to another drive or folder on the same computer, you're copying that file and not downloading the file.
+If you're copying a file from a different computer to your computer, you're downloading the file.

 Downloading a hard copy

-When wanting to create a hard copy (print out) of a document, web page, recipe, etc. nothing needs to be download.
-The program of where you're viewing what you want to print is capable of printing without doing a download.
+When wanting to create a hard copy (print out) of a document, web page, recipe, etc. nothing needs to be downloaded.
+The program you're using to view what you want to print is capable of printing without doing a download.

 Examples sites from which you may download

 A file's download speed depends largely on the speed of your Internet or network connection, and the size of the file.
 A faster Internet or network connection results in a shorter amount of time to download a file.